 White noise contains all the tones audible to the human ear.
 Though it can effectively mask other sounds and may help with sleep, some people find the higher pitches unpleasant.

 Pink noise also features all sounds people can hear.
 But unlike white noise, the higher frequencies are reduced and the lower ones are amplified.
+Read our article What is Pink Noise? for more info on why this sound is so great for sleep.

 Like its white and pink counterparts, brown noise (or red noise) contains all audible sounds.
 The difference is that the lowest base notes are the strongest (even stronger than with pink noise), and the highest pitches are virtually unnoticeable.
 Folks with tinnitus who are particularly sensitive to high-pitched sounds may prefer brown noise to other auditory colors.